UK Visa Sponsorship For Employers Guide

 - Appoint suitable compliance officers to oversee and manage your sponsorship programme

-- Apply online for your licence and pay the appropriate fee
+- Apply online for your sponsor licence and pay the appropriate fee

 You should send your completed sponsor licence applications, together with the appropriate fees and any supporting evidence or documents required using the form at this portal.
 Your application should take 20 to 30 minutes.